jandreu/oamperece-sci/README.md

-Dr. Javier Andreu-Perez (C) University of Essex, United Kingdom
+Dr. Javier Andreu-Perez (C) University of Essex, United Kingdom.
+Thanks to Richar Pitts and Mike Riley from Oracle Resaerch for providing me access to this amazing cutting edge computing architecture in Oracle Cloud.

-# Installing a Scientific Computing Environment in Oracle Ampere
+# Installing a (python) Scientific Computing Environment in Oracle Ampere

 Oracle Cloud is unique in offering Arm-powered servers with up to threads 160 cores for heaving threading applications.
 ARM processors are a well-known component of embedded systems and mobiles, but little is known about their scientific application.
 Oracle Cloud now offers the opportunity of running in the cloud applications that require massive multithreading, which was before only possible in HPC bare-bone systems.